 The Living Dungeon fills definite niche out there as I haven't seen any board game styled titles this generation for consoles and rarely come across them elsewhere.
 It does run fine and provides a great local multiplayer experience though presentation aspects hold the title back with it being a very slow to play game.
 The pieces themselves look nice and I liked the design of the dungeon though I still wanted a bit more to it.
 For fans of board games or even titles like this where it's dice rolling dungeons I'm sure it will be well enjoyed though still rather average for everyone else.

-Review Done on The Living Dungeon for Xbox One
+The Living Dungeon Review on Xbox One

 Review Code Provided by RadiationBurn